 aral sea before 1960

 The Aral Sea was fed by the two main rivers flowing through Central Asia: the Amu Darya and the Syr Darya.
 In Soviet times, the construction of numerous irrigation canals throughout Central Asia began to promote agriculture.
-The water from the rivers was largely diverted from the rivers and used to irrigate the fields.
+The water from the rivers was diverted mainly from the rivers and used to irrigate the fields.
 As a result, less and less water reached the lake.
-Except in rainy years, both tributaries already seep away many kilometres before reaching the lake basin in the desert, called “Aralkum” by the locals.
+Except in rainy years, both tributaries already seep away many kilometres before going to the lake basin in the desert, called “Aralkum” by the locals.

 aral sea today

 One of the direct consequences of dehydration is climate change.
 Now the dry part of the lake has turned into a salt desert.
 The salt is spread by winds and thus pollutes the environment.
 In 2021 the lake covers only 8% of its original surface.
 The former harbour town of Muynak is now about 80km from the shore, which takes approximately 4 hours’ drive by off-road vehicle.